Guillaume Bijl

-Guillaume Bijl (born 1946 in Antwerp) is a Belgian conceptual and an installation artist.
-He lives and works in Antwerp.
+Guillaume Bijl (19 March 1946 – 14 June 2025) was a Belgian conceptual and an installation artist.
+He lived and worked in Antwerp.

-Early life and Education
+Background

 Bijl was born in 1946 to a working-class family in Antwerp.
 The artist's father worked at the local docks and his mother worked for the Bell Telephone Company.
 A self-taught artist, Bijl came to art as an outsider initially making paintings during the 1960s.
 During this time, he mimicked numerous artistic movements such as Impressionism, Expressionism, Surrealism, abstract movements and more.
 During a period of self-guided studies in economics, Bijl worked at a bank in Brussels.
 Shortly thereafter his parents sent him to a local vocational trade school in the hopes of gaining professional skills.
 For nearly a decade, Bijl worked part-time in the art section of a bookstore in Antwerp.
 In the late 1960s, he studied theater and film at the Royal Institute for Theatre, Cinema, and Sound in Brussels before dropping out after only a year.
 Bijl only then devoted himself to art-making full-time in his mid-30s.

+Bijl died on 14 June 2025, at the age of 79.